lesaint/lesaint.github.io/_drafts/is_it_time_for_the_java_bean_mapping_revolution.md

 To find out where and how class `X` is instanced or property `foo` is set/read, you are on your own.

-But when it is time to find out where a problem is coming from, believe me, you will curse the guy who decided to use a bean mapping tool instead of just writing dumb `b.setToto(a.getToto())` lines.
+But when it is time to find out where a problem is coming from, believe me, you will curse the guy who decided to use a bean mapping tool instead of just writing dumb `b.setFoo(a.getFoo())` lines.

 ### debugging is usually not easy